 Section 4.
 Powers and Duties.
 The officers shall have such powers and shall perform duties as may from time to time be specified in resolutions or other directives of the Board of Directors.

 Section 1.
 Nominating Committee.
 The Nominating Committee shall consist of three members of the Society who are not members of the Board of Directors.
 The President shall appoint the committee and the chair.
-The Committee will solicit by mail from the membership at large nominees for the positions of the Secretary/Treasurer and Director-at-Large.
-The slate will be presented to the membership no less than 30 days prior to the annual meeting and subject to mail ballot.
+The Committee will solicit by email from the membership at large nominees for the positions of the Secretary/Treasurer and Director-at-Large.
+The slate will be presented to the membership no less than 30 days prior to the annual meeting and subject to electronic ballot.

 Section 2.
 Program Committees.
 The scientific program at the annual meeting will be organized by two individuals, who will serve as the Postgraduate Program Chairman and the General Program Chairman.
 The President will appoint the Postgraduate Program Chairman.
 The President Elect will serve as the General Program Chairman and the Board of Directors will serve as the General Program Committee.
-The General Program Chairman will appoint a 4 member subcommittee to review abstracts and select the prize paper for the annual meeting.
+The General Program Chairman will appoint a 4-member subcommittee to review abstracts and select the prize paper for the annual meeting.

 Section 1.
 Contracts.
 The Board of Directors may authorize any officer or officers or agent or agents of the Corporation, in addition to the officers so authorized by these Bylaws, to enter into any contract or execute and deliver any instrument in the name of or on behalf of the Corporation, and such authority may be general or may be confined to specific instances.

 Section 2.
 Checks, Drafts or Orders.
-All checks, drafts, or orders for the payment of money, notes or other evidences of indebtedness issued in the name of the Corporation shall be signed by such officer or officers or agent or agents of the Corporation, and in such manner as shall from time to time be determined by resolution of the Board of Directors.
+All checks, drafts, or orders for the payment of money, notes or other evidence of indebtedness issued in the name of the Corporation shall be signed by such officer or officers or agent or agents of the Corporation, and in such manner as shall from time to time be determined by resolution of the Board of Directors.
 In the absence of such determination by the Board of Directors, such instruments shall be signed by a Treasurer or an assistant Treasurer and countersigned by the President or President Elect of the Corporation.

 Section 3.
 Deposits.
 All funds of the Corporation shall be deposited from time to time to the credit of the Corporation in such bonds, trust companies, or other depositories as the Board of Directors may select.